alecfaustino/grocerylist/frontend/README.md

 #### Stretch Goal Features

-- [ ] A list can hold
+- [ ] A list can holdstore information
-- [ ] A list item can hold a photo of the item (Stretch - not sure how this works with free db)
+- [ ] A list item can hold a photo of the item (Stretch - not sure how this works with free db)(Cloudinary?)
 - [ ] A list item can be sorted by Store AND/OR department

 #### Very Advanced Stretch Goal